 - Treatment for the underlying cause such as dermatitis, rosacea, or other diseases.

-When you see your optometrist in Lubbock, our first step will be to treat the symptoms you have.
+When you see your optometrist, our first step will be to treat the symptoms you have.
 We will provide you with the least aggressive treatment first.
-Then, we may recommend that you see your eye doctor in Lubbock in a few days or weeks for follow-up.
+Then, we may recommend that you see your eye doctor a few days or weeks for follow-up.

 Schedule an Appointment with Your Eye Doctor near Lubbock Today!

-To get the care you need, schedule an exam with your eye doctor near Lubbock.
-As a trusted and experienced eye doctor in Lubbock, you can expect The Vision Center to help you overcome this condition.
+To get the care you need, schedule an exam with your eye doctor in Fort Worth or Lubbock.
+As a trusted and experienced eye doctor , you can expect The Vision Center to help you overcome this condition.
 Contact us for more information at 806-793-1927today.